-\$13.51 When asked about the cost of alternate transportation services, senior non-drivers indicated that they could afford to pay about \$13.00 for a one-way ride of approximately 20 miles (\sim 30 km) but were willing to pay about \$14.00 for a one-way ride of the same distance.
-For senior drivers, they thought that seniors in the community could afford to pay about \$14.50 but would be willing to pay about \$13.50 for a ride of the same distance.
+\$13.17 When asked about the cost of alternate transportation services, senior non-drivers indicated that they could afford to pay almost \$15.00 for a one-way ride of approximately 20 miles ( $\sim$ 30 km) but were willing to pay about \$14.00 for a one-way ride of the same distance.
+For senior drivers, they thought that seniors in the community could afford to pay about \$13.00 and would be willing to pay about the same amount for a ride of the same distance.